-The Ombudsman has no power to enforce her recommendations - however, she expects them to be given appropriate consideration and no doubt they will be copied to the NHS England Local Area Team.
+The Ombudsman has no power to enforce his recommendations - however, he expects them to be given appropriate consideration and no doubt the recommendations will be copied to the LHB.

-The Ombudsman reports to the Parliamentary select committee.
-Details of complaints are anonymous, but the select committee can order the practitioner to appear before it to answer questions, although this is rare.
+The Ombudsman reports to the National Assembly.
+Details of complaints are anonymous, but the Select Committee can order the practitioner to appear before it to answer questions, although this is rare.

-The Ombudsman very much takes the view that complaints handling should be, 'Do it once do it right'.
-The Ombudsman will be looking for an appropriate, proportionate response which meets the principles of good complaints handling.
+The Ombudsman very much takes the view that complaints handling should be 'Do it once do it right' The Ombudsman will be looking for an appropriate, proportionate response which meets the principles of good complaints handling.